 - Your Pet Will Love a Longer, Healthier Life

-Spaying prevents uterine infections and breast tumors, which are malignant or cancerous in about 50 percent of dogs and 90 percent of cats.
+Spaying prevents uterine infections and significantly decreases the prevalence of breast tumors, which are malignant or cancerous in about 50 percent of dogs and 90 percent of cats.
 Spaying your pet before her first heat offers the best protection from these diseases.
 Neutering your male companion prevents testicular cancer and some prostate problems.

 - Your Spayed Female Pet Won’t Go Into Heat